viash-io/viash/DESIGN.md

     path: ./report.Rmd
 ```

+Please note:

+1. This YAML description contains all relevant information on _what_ to run and what are the parameters to do so.
+2. In the `command`, we specify a pointer to the `resources` section.

-He rewrites his `code.R` file making clear what are the variables:
+John rewrites his `code.R` file making clear what are the variables:

 ```r
 library(magrittr)